Books for Education

 My father, who grew up on an Indiana farm, lived through 7 major invasions in WWII.
 During his lifetime, he went from having cigarettes be a staple in war rations to undergoing major cardiac bypass surgery, developing COPD and dying at 89 from lung cancer.

-My mother was a high school graduate from the Boston area who married her war sweetheart, moved to the midwest and raised two children on Crisco, coca cola, spaghetti-O's, bread with butter and sugar; and if we were good, a candy bar at the end of a week.
+My mother was a high school graduate from the Boston area who married her wartime sweetheart, moved to the Midwest and raised two children on Healthy meals filled with Crisco, coca cola, spaghetti-O's, bread with butter and sugar; and if we were good, a candy bar at the end of a week.
 She died from Dementia.

 Her dementia went over the edge one night when she called me in a fright that my dad had not come home.
 She had no recall that he had died 4 years earlier.
 In fact, as her dementia ebbed and waned, my dad disappeared from her memory and she told me toward the end of her life her name was Virginia Freeman.
 Virginia Schultz had disappeared.
 When asked about her greatest accomplishment in her life, she stated that graduating from High School was her greatest accomplishment.